hangqinlu/OSPLR/README.md

 ## Features

-The construction of historical knowledge bases has undergone three main stages:

-## Features

 - Automatic recognition and extraction of polysemous, nested, and ambiguous entities from historical texts
 - Comprehensive ontology modeling for complex attributes and relations
 - Ontology-driven Chain-of-Thought (CoT) prompting for enhanced LLM inference and deep reasoning